ZerdBG3/RAW/Features.md

         - Protection from Evil and Good
         - Shield of Faith
         - Silence
-        - Speak with Animals
-        - Speak with Dead

       - 1 hour (600 turns)
         - Armor of Agathys